-14 Drawing Up and Filing Orders and Judgments
+15. Drawing Up and Filing Orders and Judgments

-- 14.1 O.42 applies to all civil proceedings including matrimonial proceedings, winding up proceedings, bankruptcy proceedings and civil appeals from the Summary Court. - 14.2 Every order or judgment must comply with the formal requirements of O.42, r.1.
+- 15.1 O.42 applies to all civil proceedings pending in the Civil, Family, Admiralty and Financial Services Divisions of the Court. - Every order or judgment must comply with the formal requirements of O.42, r.1.
 See Form Nos.
-22, 24, 24A, 25 and 30 for examples. - 14.3 The procedure for drawing up, signing and filing orders and judgments is contained in O.42, r.5. - 14.4 The procedure for obtaining default judgments is contained in O.42, r.6.
-This is done administratively without the need for any appearance by the plaintiff before the Court.
+22, 24, 24A, 25 and 30 for examples. - 15.3 The procedure for drawing up, signing and filing orders and judgments is contained in O.42, r.5. - 15.4 The procedure for obtaining default judgments is contained in O.42, r.6.
+This is done administratively without the need for any appearance by the plaintiff before the Court. - 15.5 Consent orders or judgments of a kind which do not involve the exercise of judicial discretion should also be obtained administratively in accordance with O.42, r.5(A).
+See paragraph 7 above. - 15.6 Note that money judgments may continue to be made in foreign currencies.
+O.42, r.8.

-- 14.5 Consent orders or judgments of a kind which do not involve the exercise of judicial discretion should also be obtained administratively in accordance with O.42, r.5(A).
-See paragraph 7 above. - 14.6 Note that a money judgment may be made in a foreign currency, if that currency is the currency of the obligation.
-O.42, r.8. - 14.7 Judgments or orders of a kind which are or can be made in open court are placed on the Register of Judgments which is open to public inspection upon payment of the prescribed fee.
+Judgments or orders of a kind which are or can be made in open court are placed on the Register of Judgments which is open to public inspection upon payment of the prescribed fee.
 See O.42, r.8(7) and O.63, r.7.

-15 Paper, Printing, Binding and Copies
+16. Paper, Printing, Binding and Copies

-- 15.1 Legal size and fools-cap paper may not be used. - 15.2 All documents requiring to be filed in Court must be produced on letter size paper, 11" long and 8-1/2" wide. - 15.3 A-4 paper (which is not generally available in the United States or Cayman Islands) may be used only if unavoidable and then only if the document is produced with sufficient margins at the top and bottom of each page to enable it to be photocopied on to letter size paper. - 15.4 Ring binders must be used for all documents of more than 50 pages.
+- 16.1 Legal size and fools-cap paper may not be used. - All documents requiring to be filed in Court must be produced on letter size paper, 11" long and 8-1/2" wide. - A-4 paper (which is not generally available in the United States or Cayman Islands) may be used only if unavoidable and then only if the document is produced with sufficient margins at the top and bottom of each page to enable it to be photocopied on to letter size paper. - Ring binders must be used for all documents of more than 50 pages.